mdn/content/files/en-us/web/api/performance_api/reporting_backforward_cache_not_restored_reasons/index.md

 The properties are as follows:

 - {{domxref("NotRestoredReasons.children", "children")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : An array of {{domxref("NotRestoredReasons")}} objects representing the blocked state of any child {{htmlelement("iframe")}}s embedded in the current document.
-Each object has the same structure as the parent object — this way, any number of levels of embedded `<iframe>s` can be represented inside the object recursively.
+  - : An array of {{domxref("NotRestoredReasons")}} objects, one for each child {{htmlelement("iframe")}} embedded in the current document, which may contain reasons why the top-level frame was blocked relating to the child frames.
+Each object has the same structure as the parent object — this way, any number of levels of embedded `<iframe>`s can be represented inside the object recursively.
 If the frame has no children, the array will be empty; if the document is in a cross-origin `<iframe>`, `children` will return `null`.
 - {{domxref("NotRestoredReasons.id", "id")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : A string representing the `id` attribute value of the `<iframe>` the document is contained in (for example `<iframe id="foo" src="...">`).
 If the document is not in an `<iframe>` or the `<iframe>` has no `id` set, `id` will return `null`.
 - {{domxref("NotRestoredReasons.name", "name")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : A string representing the `name` attribute value of the `<iframe>` the document is contained in (for example `<iframe name="bar" src="...">`).
 If the document is not in an `<iframe>` or the `<iframe>` has no `name` set, `name` will return `null`.
 - {{domxref("NotRestoredReasons.reasons", "reasons")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : An array of {{domxref("NotRestoredReasonDetails")}} objects, each representing a reason why the navigated page was blocked from using the bfcache.
-If the document is in a cross-origin `<iframe>`, `reasons` will return `null`.
+If the document is in a cross-origin `<iframe>`, `reasons` will return `null`, but the parent document may show a `reason` of `"masked"` if any `<iframe>`s blocked bfcache usage for the top-level frame.
 See [Blocking reasons](#blocking_reasons) for more details on the reasons.
 - {{domxref("NotRestoredReasons.src", "src")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : A string representing the path to the source of the `<iframe>` the document is contained in (for example `<iframe src="exampleframe.html">`).
 If the document is not in an `<iframe>`, `src` will return `null`.
 - {{domxref("NotRestoredReasons.url", "url")}} {{ReadOnlyInline}} {{Experimental_Inline}}